cloudfoundry/routing-release/README.md

 If you do not have `rspec` or `rubocop` installed locally, run `./scripts/start-docker-for-testing.sh` and execute the commands in the docker container.
-Prepend "sudo" to he script if you are an unpreviledged user.
+Prepend "sudo" to the script if you are an unprivileged user.